In a previous article, we explained what the SimScalator is and presented the previous winners with their simulations.

 So here she goes again!
 Kristina won the SimScalator for the second time.
 She keeps getting better and better at this, doesn’t she?

 Keep yourself posted for the next SimScalator.
-I’m sure our team members are preparing some great simulations!
+I’m sure our team members are already preparing some great simulations!